Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

   however NUnit is very useful as a test engine.)
 * Open your desired .Net IDE (Visual Studio, SharpDevelop, MonoDevelop)
 * Create a class library (.dll)
-* Add references to the following DLLs: nmock.dll, nunit.core.dll, nunit.framework.dll, ThoughtWorks.Selenium.Core.dll, ThoughtWorks.Selenium.IntegrationTests.dll and ThoughtWorks.Selenium.UnitTests.dll
+* Add references to the following DLLs: nmock.dll, nunit.core.dll, nunit. framework.dll, ThoughtWorks.Selenium.Core.dll, ThoughtWorks.Selenium.
+  IntegrationTests.dll and ThoughtWorks.Selenium.UnitTests.dll
 * Write your Selenium test in a .Net language (C#, VB.Net), or export a script from Selenium-IDE to a C# file and copy this code into the class file you just created.
 * Run Selenium server from console
 * Execute your test using the NUnit gui or NUnit command line

-For more on .NET client driver configuration with Visual Studio see the appendix :ref:`.NET client driver configuration <configuring-selenium-RC-NET-reference>`.
+For specific details on .NET client driver configuration with Visual Studio see the appendix :ref:`.NET client driver configuration <configuring-selenium-RC-NET-reference>`.

 From Selenese to a Program
 --------------------------
 A key step to using Selenium-RC is to convert your Selenese into a programming language.
-This is also key to understand  Selenium-RC itslf.
+This is also key to understand  Selenium-RC itself.
 Although similar, each language, out of necessity, will represent the same Selenese test script differently.
 In this section we provide several different language-specific examples.

 Sample Test Script
 ~~~~~~~~~~~~~~~~~~
 First, let's start with an example Selenese test script.
+Imagine recorded
-Imagine recorded the following test with Selenium-IDE.
+the following test with Selenium-IDE.

 .. _Google search example: